philippkeller/blog-random-howtos/source/_posts/Tag-history-and-gartners-hype-cycles.md

 > <span>The point at which the technology becomes unfashionable and the press abandons the </span><span>topic, because the technology did not live up to its overinflated expectations.</span>

-<span>This is the phase we&rsquo;re in now.
+<span>This is the phase we're in now.
 There are no blog posts any more.
 Tagging is not really</span>

-unfashionable but the topic is &ldquo;done&rdquo; à la «if that&rsquo;s all what&rsquo;s tagging adds to the web experience, I&rsquo;m not interested in this technology any more».
-There isn&rsquo;t much thinking and innovation going on.
+unfashionable but the topic is "done" à la «if that's all what's tagging adds to the web experience, I'm not interested in this technology any more».
+There isn't much thinking and innovation going on.

 #### Slope of enlightenment

-> <span>Focused experimentation and solid hard work by an increasingly diverse range of organizations </span><span>lead to a true understanding of the technology&rsquo;s applicability, risks and benefits.
+> <span>Focused experimentation and solid hard work by an increasingly diverse range of organizations </span><span>lead to a true understanding of the technology's applicability, risks and benefits.
 Commercial </span><span>off-the-shelf methodologies and tools become available to ease the development process.</span>

-<span>Let&rsquo;s hope gartner is right about the future of folksonomies!</span>
+<span>Let's hope gartner is right about the future of folksonomies!</span>

 #### Plateau of productivity